estes-sj/Backrest-Summary-Reporter/README.md

 ## Backrest and Backrest Reporter Events

-Below are the main events that regularly occur during this process.
+Below are the recurring main events.

 ### Backup Initiated by Backrest

 When Backrest starts or completes a snapshot, forget, check, or prune, it calls the [`/add-event` endpoint](#add-snapshot-event).
-All the available data provided during the Backrest hook is sent and stored in the API's database.
+All of the available data provided during the Backrest hook is sent and stored in the API's database.

 ```mermaid
 flowchart TD